Off Grid Living: Costs, Considerations and Preparation

 Don’t Forget the Cost of Pouring a Foundation

 The cost of pouring a foundation for an off-grid home can be astronomical – especially if you live somewhere remote and need to hire workers.
-Because of this, it sometimes makes sense to buy property that already has a building on it.
+Because of this, buying a property that already has a building on it sometimes makes sense.
 It might not be the home of your dreams, but renovating the existing structure can be much cheaper than pouring a new foundation.

 3. Water